Call for expert advice: 0114 3540047 or 0203 3270448

 • A “hands under” hand dryer is the traditional style of hand dryer where the unit is higher on the wall and the hands are placed underneath to dry.
 They take up less space than a "hands in" blade style unit.

-Benefits of "Hands-in" blade style hand dryers
+Benefits of Hands-in style hand dryers

 • Collect water driven off the hands, keeping floors, walls and users dry